argilla-io/argilla/docs/_source/community/contributing.md

 ## Contributor Workflow with Git and GitHub

-If you're working with Argilla and suddenly a new idea comes to your mind or you find an issue that can be improved.
-It's time to actively participate and contribute to the project!
+If you're working with Argilla and suddenly a new idea comes to your mind or you find an issue that can be improved, it's time to actively participate and contribute to the project!
 The main steps will be the following:

 <!-- no toc -->
 1. [Report an issue](#report-an-issue)